Verizon Family Money Kids Debit Card review

 - Load restrictions.
 Initiate up to two ACH transfers per day.
 But the minimum amount is $20 per transfer.
 Your account also has a maximum daily transfer amount of $250 and a monthly maximum of $1,000.
-Other cards like GoHenry allow up to $500 and up to three times a day.
+Other cards like GoHenry allow three loads per day up to $500 total.

 - Long transfers.
 It takes three to five business days for funds to transfer from your bank account to your Wallet.

 - Limited to one parent.
 Only one parent can be an account holder.
 And prepaid debit cards are reserved for children only.